leanprover-community/lean4game/README.md

 The interface can be translated to various languages.
 For adding a translation, one needs to do the following:

 1. In `client/src/config.json`, add your new language.
 The "iso" key is the ISO language code, i.e. it should be accepted by "i18next" and "GNU gettext"; the "flag" key is once accepted by [react-country-flag](https://www.npmjs.com/package/react-country-flag).
 2. Run `npm run translate`.
-This should create a new file `client/public/locales/{language}/translation.json`. (alternatively you can copy-paste `client/public/locales/en/translation.json`)
+This should create a new file `client/public/locales/{language}/translation.json`.
+(Alternatively, you can copy-paste `client/public/locales/en/translation.json`.)
 3. Add all translations.
 4. Commit the changes you made to `config.json` together with the new `translation.json`.